 However, if ever you need clarification our friendly team here at Botania are always here to help.

+Developer’s Guidelines – The Design Guidelines (DG’s) are a document that has been prepared to assist landowners and builders to achieve objectives surrounding building consistency.
+They cover design and materials requirements that are set out to support the quality and streetscape of the development to protect the amenity of the estate and the investment of the landowner.
 These Design Guidelines may be amended on occasions at the developer’s discretion as they are subject to council approval and reflect changes in design trends or to coincide with the release of later stages.
 Landowners are required to submit their proposed building plans through the Design Review Committee (DRC) for approval which is assessed against the current version of the Design Guidelines.
 All applicants should review these Design Guidelines in conjunction with their land Contract of Sale.
 A copy can be found in both your contract of sale and is also available on our website here.

 Setback/Building Line – Dwelling setbacks have been implemented to create articulated streetscapes.
 The Building line refers to a line parallel to the lot line and at a distance from the lot line to comply with the yard and setback requirements of the City Zoning Code, or any restriction on the lot which identifies a line on the lot as a building setback line.
 It also means the minimum distance a structure must be setback from a boundary.